Maximize Search Relevance to Attract, Engage and Retain Searchers

 Landing Page Optimization improves engagement and conversions

-So, we monitor our bounce rate, and it shows that we are not engaging as well as we should for critical keywords.
+We monitor our bounce rate, and it indicates that we are not engaging as well as we should be for critical keywords.
 What can we do to improve it?
 The logical approach is to look at the pages and try to understand why searchers are not engaging and converting.
-The most common problem is that the advertiser as bunching too many varied keywords into a single batch and pointing them to the same landing page and then expects that page to magically meet the needs of a varied community.
+The most common problem is that the advertiser is bunching too many varied keywords into a single batch and pointing them to the same landing page, and then expects that page to meet the needs of a varied community magically.

-Advertisers can fix this by segmenting the keywords into smaller more relevant categories based on various segmentation categories around buy cycle, branded and unbranded, product and feature keywords then match them to landing pages that are more closely related to the segmentation and the intent of the searcher.
+Advertisers can address this issue by segmenting keywords into smaller, more relevant categories based on various segmentation criteria, such as the buy cycle, branded and unbranded keywords, product, and feature keywords, and then matching them to landing pages that are more closely related to the segmentation and the searcher’s intent.

 The other challenge we face is most search landing pages’ assumptive, close nature.
-Search Marketing has typically been a sales or lead generation activity and marketers leverage tried and true direct marketing practices of limiting the searcher’s choice.
-These direct marketing tactics work brilliantly when the searcher is in the final purchase stages.
+Search Marketing has typically been a sales or lead generation activity, and marketers leverage tried-and-true direct marketing practices of limiting the searcher’s choices.
+These direct marketing tactics are particularly effective when the searcher is in the final stages of the purchase process.
 For example, a search query “Canon EOS 5D” allows us to assume they want to know about that specific camera and should take them to a page with sufficient details about the product and a compelling offer to purchase.
 However, if we bring a searcher for Canon Digital Cameras to the same page, we are most likely going to lose them since they have not yet committed to a specific model or segment of cameras.

 The essence of landing page testing and optimization is to try different ideas to simplify the purpose of the page and integrate messages to make sure the page’s purpose is aligned with what the customers.
 There are many tools to make this process easier and scalable.
 It is critical to implement optimization for your top-tier keywords, especially those phrases you expect to generate high conversions beyond just monitoring your bounce rates.

-I strongly suggest that you deploy strict landing page optimization best practices, closely match words to page and test the different messaging options on them.
+I strongly suggest that you deploy strict landing page optimization best practices, closely match words to the page, and test the different messaging options on them.
 As you start to find those that work the best, you can integrate them more widely into your programs.
 It is understood that you will not be able to do this for all of your words and pages, so segment those most likely to convert, drive current sales goals or have performed strongly in the past.
-Remember, we can use our trusty bounce rate metric to find pages that get lots of clicks but do not engage the visitor.
+Remember, we can use our trusty bounce rate metric to identify pages that receive a high number of clicks but fail to engage the visitor.
 Start with them and make page-level improvements that engage and move them into a conversion opportunity.

 Ensuring a Quality Ecosystem with Quality Scores